WebDeverDan/WebDeverDan/README.md

 ## Some info about me~

-- :wave: Currently working on a roller skate/blade skate trail directory and community site built with Ruby on Rails!
+- :wave: Currently working on a roller skate/blade skate trail directory and community site (and mobile app) built with Ruby on Rails!
 - 💬 Ask me about my welcome message :)
 - 📫 How to reach me: email -> danielbvideo@gmail.com or linkedIn -> www.linkedin.com/in/daniel-bradley828